organisciak/dissertation/document/4_posterior_objective.md

 The unknown option was considered a skipped option and the data was removed from the final dataset.

 Annotations were collected through Amazon's Mechanical Turk service, using a custom rating interface.
-When a worker accepted a judgment task, they were shown a page with a query, description of the task, description of the coding manual (i.e. what types of documents should be rated as relevant), and up to ten ribbons of documents to rate (see Figure @fig:ch3interface).
+When a worker accepted a judgment task, they were shown a page with a query, description of the task, description of the coding manual (i.e., what types of documents should be rated as relevant), and up to ten ribbons of documents to rate (see Figure @fig:ch3interface).

 ![The rating interface.](../images/ch3-rating-interface.png) {#fig:ch3interface}